Security-Onion-Solutions/securityonion-soc/docs/backend_architecture.md

 ## Overview

-The Security Onion SOC (Security Operations Center) backend is designed as a distributed system with two primary components: **Server** and **Agent**.
+The Security Onion SOC (Security Onion Console) backend is designed as a distributed system with two primary components: **Server** and **Agent**.
 These components work together to provide security monitoring, analysis, and response capabilities across a grid of security sensors.

 ## Server Component